fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/13_friends.md

 }
 ```

-Friend function definitions inside class are only allowed if the class is defined non-locally (at global scope or in some namespace, it won't work for class defined locally - eg in a function - but obviously noone defines classes inside functions...).
+Friend function definitions inside class are only allowed if the class is defined non-locally - at global scope or in some namespace, it won't work for class defined locally in a function.
+Obviously noone defines classes inside functions... and lambdas are already powerful enough they don't need friends.

 ## friend classes